-Good for multiple environments; water resistant; connects to multiple devices at once; can be flipped vertically, all helpful features outdoors and indoors.
-The connect+ feature allows connecting multiple JBL speakers to single device to cover wider area.
+Good for multiple environments; water-resistant; connects to multiple devices at once; can be flipped vertically—all helpful features outdoors and indoors.
+The Connect+ feature allows connecting multiple JBL speakers to a single device to cover a wider area.

 Battery might require more frequent charging than other models.

-With 12W, loud enough to be heard outdoors.
-Surprising sound quality for small speaker.
-Fully charged battery operates up to 24 hrs.
-Dual speakers avoid distortion even at high volume.
+With 12W, it's loud enough to be heard outdoors.
+Surprising sound quality for a small speaker.
+A fully charged battery operates for up to 24 hours.
+Dual speakers avoid distortion even at high volumes.
 Compatible with all popular smartphone and tablet devices.

 Switching between devices requires "forgetting" speaker on first device before pairing with second device.

-12W for sound loud enough for small gatherings; little distortion at high volume.
-Battery recharges from empty in 3 hours; full battery runs 12 hrs.
+Outputs 12W for sound loud enough for small gatherings; little distortion at high volumes.
+Battery recharges from empty in 3 hours; full battery runs for 12 hours.
 Connects easily; compatible with all common Bluetooth devices.
-Touch keypad is simple to use.
+The touch keypad is simple to use.

 Slightly larger than other models, so a little less portable.

-Can be placed vertically or horizontally, surprising 14W of power; portable and loud enough to travel well.
-Large Bluetooth range permits use from other rooms.
+Can be placed vertically or horizontally, outputting 14W of power.
+Portable and loud enough to be used while traveling.
+A wide Bluetooth range permits use from other rooms.
 Angled speakers transmit sound in two directions.

 Users in loud areas might find this speaker too quiet.